Slow Cooker Beef Barley Stew

 This homemade stew recipe will keep very well for a few days when stored in an airtight container in the refrigerator.
 Simply reheat single or multiple servings in the microwave or in a saucepan on the stovetop.

-- 2 lbs. boneless beef chuck roast, cut into 1" cubes
+- 2 pounds boneless beef chuck roast, cut into 1" cubes

 - kosher salt